ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

+- [pikvm/pikvm](https://github.com/pikvm/pikvm) - Open and inexpensive DIY IP-KVM based on Raspberry Pi (today)
 - [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - An Android RSS reader presented in Material You style.
 (1 day ago)
 - [DIYgod/RSSHub](https://github.com/DIYgod/RSSHub) - 🧡 Everything is RSSible (1 day ago)
 - [micheleg/dash-to-dock](https://github.com/micheleg/dash-to-dock) - A dock for the Gnome Shell.
 This extension   moves the dash out of the overview transforming it in a dock for an easier   launching of applications and a faster switching between windows and desktops.
 (1 day ago)
 - [acidanthera/VirtualSMC](https://github.com/acidanthera/VirtualSMC) - SMC emulator layer (1 day ago)
-- [corpnewt/GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - Py script that uses acidanthera&#39;s macserial to generate SMBIOS and optionally saves them to a plist.
-(1 day ago)

 ## // metrics